xwmario/Warez/README.md

 - [DreamTV (Terrarium Clone) - (now called Redline)](http://dream-tv.xyz/) - Needs invite - Download various Movies.
 - [Evolve TV](http://evolvetv.info/) - (Ads) - Watch for free more than 1100+ channels from all over the world, it also works with MXPlayer together.
 - [Fildo](https://fildo.net/android/en/) - Yet another Music streaming app.
-- [Filmix](https://filmix.site) - (EN-US) - Watch movies and TV shows using AndroidTV or mobile devices.
+- [Filmix](https://filmix.site) - Watch movies and TV shows using AndroidTV or mobile devices.
 - [KinoTor](http://tiardev.ru/) - (RU) - Provides movies and videos from several russian directories.
 - [Kokotime](https://www.kokotime.tv/) - Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design.
 - [KrakenTV](https://krakentv.app/download/) - Watch dozens of different TV channels from the comfort of your Android device.